chongruei/next-app-boilerplate/README.md

 - [Arbitrary values](https://tailwindcss.com/docs/adding-custom-styles): Customize your classes with arbitrary values.
 - [Changing opacity](https://tailwindcss.com/docs/ring-color#changing-the-opacity): Adjust the opacity of elements.

-### React Query

-A powerful library for managing remote data fetching and synchronization of data between components.
-It provides a concise and declarative API to handle data fetching, caching, and background updates.
-This makes working with APIs and handling data in your Next.js application a lot more efficient and straightforward.

-### Valtio

-For state management, they have included Valtio, a lightweight and minimalist state management library for React.
-With Valtio, managing and sharing state throughout your application becomes a breeze.
-It simplifies complex state management and reduces boilerplate code.

 ### SEO

 We recommend using the Next.js [generate-metadata](https://nextjs.org/docs/app/api-reference/functions/generate-metadata).

-### Utility Functions

-We use Lodash for utility functions.
-Feel free to use any of its functions in your code.

-### Utility Hooks

-Take advantage of the `react-use` library, which provides various useful hooks for React development.

-### Testing
-In this project, we utilize [Playwright](https://playwright.dev/) for automated testing.
-Playwright is a powerful open-source library that allows us to automate browser actions and perform end-to-end testing across different browsers.

-### Multiple Servers

-If you need to deploy the application on multiple servers, refer to this [guide](https://levelup.gitconnected.com/how-to-deploy-next-js-on-multiple-servers-3b493d4ce0e9) for detailed instructions.